reach-sh/reach-lang/docs-vue/src/workshop-hash-lock.md

 XXX (drstep-ii TAG)

-A key concept of Reach programs is that they are concerned solely with the communication and consensus portions of a decentralized applications.
+A key concept of Reach programs is that they are concerned solely with the communication and consensus portions of a decentralized application.
 Frontends are responsible for all other aspects of the program.
-Thus, eventually a Reach programs needs to insert calls into their code to send data to and from the frontend via the participant interact interfaces that they defined during the _Data Definition_ step.
+Thus, eventually a Reach programmer needs to insert calls into their code to send data to and from the frontend via the participant interact interfaces that they defined during the _Data Definition_ step.

 In our program, that means defining `amt` and `passDigest` by Alice and `pass` by Bob.
 Do that now.